 Stouffer's attorney says that he noticed the juror's husband "laughing, joking, handshaking and embracing" a former roommate of Ivens in the courtroom.
 Furthermore, a deputy testified that he noticed the juror's husband repeatedly nodding and winking at her during the trial and penalty phase as if to indicate agreement with the prosecutor.
 He said that he also noticed the juror looking at her husband with a questioning look on her face, to which he responded by nodding and rolling his eyes.
 The deputy testified that this nonverbal communication led him to believe that Stouffer was "screwed."

 The trial court ruled that the testimony of Stouffer's defense lawyer and the deputy were not credible evidence of improper communication, but only speculation of improper communication.
 However, the 10th Circuit Court of Appeals ruled that the nonverbal communication was indeed improper, and ordered that an Oklahoma judge must conduct a hearing to determine whether the improper communication compromised the impartiality of the jury or affected the outcome of the case.

-Learn more about criminal appeals here.
+Learn more about murder charges in Oklahoma here.